heisenware/react-advanced-state-hook/README.md

     notify: 'cross-component-and-tab',
     scopeByUrlParam: 'appId' // Key will be scoped to 'my-app' })
+  // Storage key will be: "myAwesomeApp:my-app:username"

-  // This state is scoped by URL path: const [docId, setDocId] = useAdvancedState('currentDoc', {
+  // This state is scoped by URL path:
+  // $2 corresponds to 'project-123'
+  const [docId, setDocId] = useAdvancedState('currentDoc', {
     initial: null,
     persist: 'local',
-    scopeByUrlPath: '$2' // Key will be scoped to 'project-123'
+    scopeByUrlPath: '$2_editor' // Key will be scoped to 'project-123_editor'
   })
+  // Storage key will be: "myAwesomeApp:project-123_editor:currentDoc"

   return (
     <div>